Texas and Michigan officials say they didn't know water, soil from Ohio train wreck would be transported into their jurisdictions

 On Thursday, Texas Molecular told CNN it has been hired to dispose of potentially dangerous water from the Ohio train derailment.
 The company said they are experts with more than four decades of experience in managing water safely.

-Hidalgo's office is seeking information about the disposal, including the chemical composition of the firefighting water, the precautions that are being taken, and why Harris County was the chosen site, she said.
+Hidalgo's office has been seeking information about the disposal, including the chemical composition of the firefighting water, the precautions that were being taken, and why Harris County was the chosen site, she said.

 "There's nothing right now to tell me -- to tell us -- there's going to be an accident in transport, that this is being done in such a way that is not compatible with the well, that there's a nefarious reason why the water is coming here and not to a closer site," Hidalgo said.
 "But it is our job to do basic due diligence on that information."